divyam1464/divyam1464/README.md

 💼 Currently working as **Frontend Developer Intern @ NullClass (Ed.Tech.)**
 ⚡ Experienced in building **scalable web applications, interactive dashboards, and test-driven systems**
 📌 Passionate about **Web Development, AI/ML, and Cloud Computing**
-🎯 Goal: To become a **skilled Software Engineer in Test (SDET)** contributing to high-quality and reliable software solutions
+🎯 Goal: To become a **Skilled Software Developer Engineer  (SDE)** contributing to high-quality and reliable software solutions

 ---